-If you have any questions or concerns about the right to complain contact the Ombudsman's office at ombudsman@fcps.edu.
+If you have any questions or concerns about this right contact the Office of the Ombuds at ombudsman@fcps.edu.
 If you have any questions or concerns about the right to report sexual harassment, contact the Title IX coordinator at titleixcoordinator@fcps.edu.